Mergers all the way down: stellar collisions and kinematics of a dense hierarchically forming massive star cluster in a dwarf starburst: Results

-The number density profile shows a shallow central profile with a power-law index close to $-0.5$ on a scale of \mbox{$\sim0.1$ pc} that is present throughout the cluster assembly.
-The spatially resolved scale of the stellar component in the simulation is a few \mbox{$0.01$ pc} or less, however the star sampling routine places stars in a Gaussian kernel of \mbox{$\sigma=0.1$ pc} that may affect the central-most density profile as well.
-Such cored profiles are, however, also a feature in N-body simulations of repeated star cluster mergers \citep{2012ApJ...750..111A, 2024MNRAS.531.3770R}.
+The number density profile shows a shallow central profile that is an expected feature in N-body simulations of repeated star cluster mergers \citep{2012ApJ...750..111A, 2024MNRAS.531.3770R}.
 The relaxation time of the core is approximately one Myr, therefore star formation and relaxation occur simultaneously, together with mass segregation.
+The spatially resolved scale of the stellar component in the simulation is a few \mbox{$0.01$ pc} or less, however we note that the star sampling routine places stars in a Gaussian kernel of \mbox{$\sigma=0.1$ pc} that impacts the central-most density profile of the youngest stars.
+We therefore refrain from making quantitative statements regarding the density profile in the core region.

 We also show a comparison to the best-fit surface density and V-band surface brightness profiles of the young massive cluster R136.
 The inner radius is limited to the range of data typically used in the fits such as provided by \citet{2003MNRAS.338...85M} and \citet{2005ApJS..161..304M}.
 As with young clusters in general \citep{2005ApJS..161..304M}, the radial surface brightness profile of R136 is well fit with an Elson-Fall-Freeman profile \citep{1987ApJ...323...54E}.
 The profile of R136 has an outer power-law slope of the order of $-2$ within the central \mbox{$\sim 5$ pc} \citep{2003MNRAS.338...85M, 2005ApJS..161..304M} and possibly a small central core of \mbox{$\sim0.3$ pc}.
 The central R136 cluster is less massive than our simulated cluster by a factor of a few, nonetheless its surface density and light profiles are qualitatively very similar to our simulated cluster.
 The central mass density of R136 has been estimated to be between $10^4$--$10^7$ \mdot{} pc$^{-3}$ \citep{2013A&A...552A..94S}, depending on the assumed size of the central core.
 Such values are supported by our hydrodynamical results throughout the cluster assembly.